foam-framework/foam2/README.md

 * Install nodejs.

-* Run 'npm install' in the root of the Foam repository, where package.json is found.
+* Run 'npm install' in the root of the FOAM repository, where package.json is found.

 ## Style Guide